AvatarasS/Android_RobotFr/README.md

-# Chat21 Application Testing with Robot Framework
+# Testing with Robot Framework

 ### Overview

-This repository contains test scripts and resources for testing the Chat21 application using Robot Framework.
-The purpose of these tests is to ensure the functionality, reliability, and performance of the Chat21 application across various scenarios.
+This repository contains test scripts and resources for UI, API and Mobile (Android) testing using Robot Framework.

 ## Setup
 Install dependecies